Table Of Contents

 Installing a Service Control Application

-The Service Control solution requires that the Service Control application be installed on the SCE platform.
-This is a pqi file that is installed and configured using the Cisco Service Control Application for Broadband (SCA BB) console.
+The Service Control solution requires that the Cisco Service Control application be installed on the Cisco SCE platform.
+This is a pqi file that is installed and configured using the Cisco Service Control Application for Broadband (Cisco SCA BB) console.

-For an explanation of how to install the pqi file, see "Installing the Application and Protocol Pack on the SCE Platform" in the Cisco Service Control Product Installation Guide.
+For an explanation of how to install the pqi file, see "Installing the Application and Protocol Pack on the Cisco SCE Platform" section in the Cisco Service Control Product Installation Guide.

 Troubleshooting the Cisco SCE8000 Operational Status